daisvke/minishell/README.md

 ## Leaks

-To check leaks while ignoring leaks dued to readline(), create a file with the following content:
+To check all kinds of leaks while ignoring the onces dued to readline(), create a file with the following content:
 ```
 {
 	ignore_readline_leaks